-The remaining floors are divided between 26 floors of office space and 39 floors for condominiums.
+The remaining floors are divided between 26 floors of office space and 39 floors of condominiums.

-The atrium and a small roof garden of the 5th level are the only parts open to the public so you won't need more than an hour to check it all out.
+The atrium and a small roof garden on the 5th level are the only parts open to the public so you won't need more than an hour to check it all out.

 Even with the security checks, you won't need too much time, unless you plan on a full meal at the Trump Grille.